 - TTFB: 5.03s

 - Total Load: 10.88s That first request at 15 seconds TTFB is rough.
-Even after warming up, it’s still hovering around 3-6 seconds.
-And request 5 just straight up timed out.
+Even warmed up it sits around 3 to 6 seconds, and request 5 timed out entirely.

 Request 1: TTFB: 2.69s | Total: 3.04s | Size: 290,800 bytes